 The eye is part of the logo

 The “eye” on the horn is a part of the logo.
 Be careful not to remove it from the graphic.

-The “eye” is also the same color as the letters “ASU.”
+- The “eye” should be the same color as the letters “ASU.”

-The Ram Horn remains a separate color to distinguish it as the horn.
+- The Ram horn is a separate color to distinguish it.

 The Ram horn wraps behind the letter “S” and in front of the letter “U.”

 Do not place in front or behind of both letters “S” and “U.”